jamesconnolly93/etherloan/README.md

 #### Running the Application

-The front end of the application is configured by default to run using the instance of the DApp deployed to the Rinkeby test network.
-Please ensure you have Metamask installed, running and can connect to Rinkeby.
+The front end of the application is configured by default to run using the instance of the DApp deployed to the Ropsten test network.
+Please ensure you have Metamask installed, running and can connect to Ropsten.

 To access to DApp front-end in the browser:
 1. From the project root directory `cd client`
 2. Install dependencies with `npm install`
 3. Serve the application by running `npm run dev`
 4. In browser, navigate to `localhost:3000`

+*Note: I know the course suggested using Rinkeby as the testnet, but I found that getting testnet Ether on Ropsten was much simpler so decided to use it instead.
+Testnet ether can be requested from https://faucet.ropsten.be/*

 #### What the DApp does